RickStrahl/BlogPosts/2019-09/Upgrading-my-AlbumViewer-Sample-to-.NET-Core-3.0/UpgradingMyAlbumviewerSampleToNetCore30.md

 ---
 title: Upgrading my AlbumViewer Sample Application to ASP.NET Core 3.0
 abstract: .NET Core 3.0 is here and in this post I describe the process of updating an existing ASP.NET Core Angular API application to this latest release.
 For the most part the update process is very smooth with a few configuration changes required, but there are also a few gotchas that have bitten me and I'll cover those here.
-keywords: ASP.NET Core 3.0,Upgrade,Installation,Configuration,EF Core
+keywords: ASP.NET Core 3.0, Upgrade, Installation, Configuration, EF Core
 categories: ASP.NET Core
 weblogName: West Wind Web Log
 postId: 1399487